rust-lang/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 A query thus consists of the following things:

- - A name that identifies the query
+ - A name that identifies the query,
- - A "key" that specifies what we want to look up
+ - a "key" that specifies what we want to look up,
- - A result type that specifies what kind of result it yields
+ - a result type that specifies what kind of result it yields, and,
- - A "provider" which is a function that specifies how the result is to be computed if it isn't already present in the database.
+ - a "provider" which is a function that specifies how the result is to be computed if it isn't already present in the database.

 As an example, the name of the `type_of` query is `type_of`, its query key is a